Electrical Fire Safety Week warningPosted

 Today marks the start of Electrical Fire Safety Week (9th-15th November) - with North Wales Fire and Rescue Service warning residents of the potential dangers of electrical fires as one of the biggest causes of accidental house fires in the country.

-Gary Brandrick, Senior Fire Safety Manager for North Wales Fire and Rescue Service, explained: "We attend around 470 accidental fires in dwellings each year and electricity or electrical items are responsible for around 300 of these fires.
+Stuart Millington, Senior Fire Safety Manager for North Wales Fire and Rescue Service, explained: “Last year we attended 262 fires related to electricity or electrical items.

 “Storage of combustible material in cupboards housing electrical meters and fuse boxes is another area that can raise the risk of a devastating house fire.
 Storing items close to the electrical equipment increases the risk of damage and overheating and then can help rapid fire growth.

-"Smoke alarms are the single most effective step that anyone can take to protect themselves from fire in the home - yet it is still a fact that around 20% of incidents we are called to reveal homes that do not have a working smoke alarm.
+“Smoke alarms are the best way to give an early warning of fire in your home – yet it is still a fact that around 20% of incidents we are called to reveal homes that do not have a working smoke alarm.

 “Electrical fires can happen to anyone, anywhere so our advice is to get prepared and stay safe – this week is a good time to make sure you have a working smoke alarm and make a conscious effort to take extra care with electrical items.